Page 2

 Turbo:

 Rather than drill the turbo or the exhaust manifold, to fit the exhaust gas temperature probe, I drilled and tapped the exhaust casting after the turbo.
-There is a flat spot on the casting perfect for this (see first photo with the fitting in place).
+There is a flat spot on the casting perfect for this (see first photo with the probe gland fitting in place).

-Before starting up the engine with the new turbo, make sure that there is oil in it.
-Check with suppliers recommendations.
+I recommend that, before starting up the engine with a new turbo, make sure that there is oil in it, and ceck with suppliers recommendations.
+I did the following:

 • Changed engine oil and filters,

-• Put catch bowl under turbo drain,
+• Catch bowl under turbo drain,

 • Before fitting oil inlet pressure pipe, fill top with new oil (should drip out the bottom),